suriya-03/LWC-Hands-On/Account DataTable/readme.md

 # Account Datatable LWC Component with `New` and `Delete` Feature

 This repository contains the `Account Datatable` Lightning Web Component (LWC) for Salesforce.
 The component displays a list of records with displaying key fields.
-We can create a new account record and delete multiple records in a single action.
+We can create a new account record, inline edit and delete multiple records in a single action.

 ## Component Files